 In order to figure out the IP address of the site on a Windows machine, you can use the command

-ipconfig in cmd and search for the network you use currently.
+ip a in Linux and search for the network you use currently.
 For example search in Wireless LAN adapter Wi-Fi for Ipv4 when you want to access the site on your phone or other machine from your WiFi network.

 I found the solution on Stack Overflow

 How to run multiple Jekyll sites on the local network